jproven/algorave-tidal-haskell-guide/README.md

 **Algorave** is a global movement where artists use live coding to create music for dance floors.
 The term comes from *algorithm* + *rave*.
 Instead of traditional DJing, performers write and modify code in real time, producing evolving, algorithmic soundscapes and rhythms.

-It’s not just about sound—Algorave is also about the aesthetics of code.
+It’s not just about sound — Algorave is also about the aesthetics of code.
 The source code itself is usually projected to the audience, turning the programming process into part of the performance.

 <p align="center">
   <img src="images/tidalcycles_live.png" alt="TidalCycles live performance" width="500" />